Ian Proctor: Yacht designer

 Although better known for his dinghy designs and aluminium masts, Ian Proctor was also responsible for the design of several small cruisers.
 His first cruiser was the Seagull for Bell Woodworking, followed shortly afterwards by the Seamew.
 Later on there was the Nimrod, Eclipse, Pirate, and the Prelude.

 Mast designer

 In 1953 Ian Proctor's 'Cirrus' had an all-metal mast.
 Proctor quickly realised the potential of metal masts and in 1953 he designed the first all-metal tapered and extruded mast for sailing dinghies.
 Then in 1955 he established 'Ian Proctor Metal Masts Limited' as a commercial venture.
 Proctor Masts soon became the leading metal mast producers for all types of sailing craft.
 Indeed, by 1960, 13 different countries were using Proctor masts in the Olympics and the 1987 America's Cup featured 12 boats using Proctor masts.

-Proctor Masts eventually became part of the Sélden group, and now trade as Sélden masts.
+Proctor Masts eventually became part of the Seldén group, and now trade as Seldén masts.